chrisgrieser/obsidian-extra-md-commands/README.md

 1. Remove the hotkey `cmd/ctrl + B`[^2] for the default command `Toggle Bold`.
 2. Assign `cmd/ctrl + B` as the hotkey for the command `Underscore Bold`.

+## Installation
+This plugin is still in beta.
+You can install it nonetheless via the [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat).

+When finished, it will be available via Obsidian's Community Plugin Browser.
+(Obsidian → `Settings` → `Community Plugins` → `Browse` → Search for "Extra Markdown & HTML Syntax",)

 ## Credits

 Thanks to @SkepticMystic and @koala for their support.